Trupti933/Trupti933/README.md

 ![redline](https://github.com/user-attachments/assets/cc6c89b3-6661-4cd6-b236-27a1ad42b331)

-🎓 Computer Engineering student at Savitribai Phule Pune University, Maharashtra, India
+🎓 IT Engineering student at Cummins College, Maharashtra, India
 🔍 Exploring Generative AI, Agentic AI, and the power of emerging technologies
 🈶 Passionate about the Japanese language and cross-cultural learning